-provide the substance and the reason for the proposed policy to the Personnel Committee in writing.
+Any person proposing a new or amended policy shall provide the substance and the reason for the proposed policy to the Personnel Committee in writing.
 The Personnel Committee shall hold a public hearing on any proposed policies or amendments.
-Any proposed policies or amendments shall be posted at least five (5) days prior to the public hearing in prominent work locations, copies of all proposals shall be provided to representatives of each employee collective bargaining unit, and a copy shall be submitted to the Board of Selectmen.
+Any proposed policies or amendments shall be posted at least five (5) days prior to the public hearing in prominent work locations, copies of all proposals shall be provided to representatives of each employee collective bargaining unit, and a copy shall be submitted to the Select Board.

 - (b) Public Hearing.
 The Personnel Committee shall present the proposed policy(ies) or amendment(s), the purpose of the proposal, and the implication of any proposed change at the public hearing.
 Any person may attend the hearing, speak and present information.
-Within thirty-one (31) days after such public hearing the Personnel Committee shall consider the proposed policies and may vote to recommend that the Board of Selectmen adopt the policies, (with or without modifications), reject the policies, or indicate that further study is necessary. - (c) Recommended Policies.
-The Personnel Committee shall transmit recommendations in writing to the Board of Selectmen within twenty (20) days of any vote on proposed personnel policies or amendments.
+Within thirty-one (31) days after such public hearing the Personnel Committee shall consider the proposed policies and may vote to recommend that the Select Board adopt the policies, (with or without modifications), reject the policies, or indicate that further study is necessary. - (c) Recommended Policies.
+The Personnel Committee shall transmit recommendations in writing to the Select Board within twenty (20) days of any vote on proposed personnel policies or amendments.
 The recommendations from the Personnel Committee shall contain the text of the proposed policy or amended policy, an explanation of the policy and the implications of the policy.
-The Board of Selectmen shall only consider proposals with a recommendation of the Personnel Committee, unless the Personnel Committee fails to provide a recommendation within twenty (20) days, and may adopt, reject or return recommendations for further action to the Personnel Committee.
-Policies shall become effective upon approval of the Board of Selectmen, unless some other date is specified. - (d) Computation of Time.
+The Select Board shall only consider proposals with a recommendation of the Personnel Committee, unless the Personnel Committee fails to provide a recommendation within twenty (20) days, and may adopt, reject or return recommendations for further action to the Personnel Committee.
+Policies shall become effective upon approval of the Select Board, unless some other date is specified. - (d) Computation of Time.
 In computing time (days) under this bylaw only Town Hall working days shall be counted.